taha-amin/about-me-js-demo/README.md

 1. Add html template to website
     - headers (h1 for name and h2 for where i live)
+    - create a strong tag for my pronoun (found out I have to change my font family to actually make it work!)
+    - Add button after 'Whats my Favorite Animal'

 Assignment 2 RUBRIC: